pactus-project/pactus.org/docs/guide/README.md

 - **Starting phase**:

-  In this early phase; anyone can join the network without holding any stake.
+  In this early phase; anyone can join the network minimum stake.

 - **Securing phase**:

-  For securing the blockchain validators need to stake some tokens to participate in the network and get block rewards.
+  For securing the blockchain more validators need to stake tokens to participate in the network and get block rewards.